Skip to Content

 London film locations: A self-guided walking tour

-From Mary Poppins and Lawrence of Arabia to Harry Potter and Love Actually, London’s streets, skylines and iconic buildings have formed the backdrop for hundreds of films.
-Every era of the city’s history has been recreated on screen, and it’s also been passed off as everything from 18th-century New York to alien planets.
-It’s hard to find a corner of the city which hasn’t appeared in film, but this self-guided walking tour takes you through some of the best London film locations.
-The walk covers almost five miles and takes around three hours, so grab your camera and follow me for a journey through time and space – all without leaving the streets of London.
+It’s hard to find a corner of the city which hasn’t appeared on film, but this self-guided walking tour takes you through some of the best London film locations.
+The walk covers almost five miles and takes around three hours, so grab your camera and join us for a journey through time and space – all without leaving the streets of London.

-A London film locations walking tour
+A self-guided London film locations walking tour

 The Millennium Bridge and St Paul's Cathedral from Tate Modern